 Step 1: Create a New React Application

-To begin, make sure you have Node.js and npm installed.
+To get started, make sure you have Node.js and npm installed.
 Then open your terminal and run the following command to create a new application:

 npx create-react-app my-app